Skip to main content

 On Aug.
 18, 1920, the 19th Amendment gave women the right to vote — marking a monumental moment in history.
 But suffrage battles continued as women of color remained barred from casting ballots in states with intimidation tactics.

 Today, it’s imperative that we — as a society — reflect on the women’s suffrage movement and those who made meaningful contributions.
-These figures include Laura Clay, who toured the United States
+These figures include Laura Clay, who toured

 By Richard LeComte